lelyan94/Active-Directory-Management-Lab/README.md

 - `Windows Server`: AD, DNS, NAT, and RRAS configuration
 - `Linux DHCP Server`: Static IP setup, DHCP service, internet access
 - `Windows Clients`: Domain joining, IP assignment, connectivity tests

+## 🔧 VMware Workstation

+### ➤ VMware Workstation – Network Topology

+This screenshot displays the full network setup in VMware Workstation.
+It shows all four virtual machines: Windows Server, Linux DHCP server, and two Windows Clients.
+It also highlights the network adapter configuration for each VM, simulating an internal network with NAT and DHCP.